Aneroid Lake: History

 In the early 1920s snow survey science and water supply forecasting had proven more than valuable in predicting the volume of water that would flow down the streams and into valleys each year.
 Oregon was among the many western states that had begun establishing snow courses and taking snow surveys throughout their mountain ranges based on the pioneering work of Dr. James E. Church on Mount Rose near Reno, Nevada.
 The station at Aneroid Lake was installed in 1925 with records being kept after 1928.
 Wallowa County was initially responsible for obtaining the data from sampling the snow depth, determining water content and metering stream flows but when it began to feel budget constraints the program was defunded.
 The Associated Ditch Companies knew they had to have the information to accurately estimate how much water will be coming into the reservoir when the spring melt begins and volunteered to assume the responsibilities for doing so in 1933.
 Because Aneroid Lake is located within a protected area surveyors could not take advantage of the continuing advances in over-snow travel machinery.
 The danger and hardships of merely reaching the snow course location with snowshoes and skis during the harshest weather months of the year proved too great resulting in measurements being taken only once per year, in early April before the melt.
 The method proved to be insufficient at providing the data that had become more and more valuable in accurate forecasting of the water supply.
 Agriculture and now recreation interests for boating and fishing wanted to know earlier and earlier in the year "How much water would there be?".
 This prompted the investment of nine hundred dollars of capital to construct a small survival cabin capable of sheltering two men for several weeks east of the lake and below its outlet that forms the East Fork Wallowa River.
 It has a wood stove, a table and a concrete frost-proof cabinet for the supplies brought by pack train in early October each year making the trips for surveyors much more frequent and the quality of the data was vastly improved.

-The federal government began to take a serous interest in snow surveys and water supply forecasting after the drought of 1934 came with shadows of The Great Depression still lingering.
+The federal government began to take a serious interest in snow surveys and water supply forecasting after the drought of 1934 came with shadows of The Great Depression still lingering.
 The Bureau of Agricultural Engineering was funded in 1935 by Congress for the task of creating the Federal-State Cooperative Snow Surveys.
 It was to create a network of snow courses, establish the routine and procedure of surveys, and compile the data into a forecast for each of the western states.
 These duties and the Bureau itself were assumed by the creation of the Soil Conservation Service in 1939.
 The Associated Ditch Companies conducted the surveys at Aneroid Lake in cooperation with the SCS until around 1950 after which sampling was then conducted by the SCS with the ever present support of the United States Forest Service.